How do I configure the event agenda on the Grip Dashboard?

 1. In the 'Event Agenda page' you will see all of the sessions you have created.
 To edit a session, search for your session using the search bar or simply scroll through the table and find the session you want to edit.
 Click on the cog next to that session session to edit the details.

-2. If you would like to make changes in bulk, tick the boxes of the sessions you want to edit and click ‘Edit sessions’.
+2. If you would like to make changes in bulk, tick the boxes of the sessions you want to edit, click on the 'Actions' button and then click ‘Edit sessions’.

 This will open a side panel with the options to make the following changes to all sessions selected: